-A student may be enrolled in a for-credit online course only by the CBTS registrar, course professor, or program director based on an official roster of students provided by the registrar.
+In a for-credit online course, a student may be added to the course in the learning management system only by the CBTS registrar, course professor, or program director based on an official roster of students provided by the registrar.
 The student must use his/her username and password whenever she/he logs into a course in CBTS's virtual classroom environment.